 In much recent literature, especially by conservative Christian scholars, the Greek term “porneia” (from which we get the modern English “pornography”) is translated as “fornication,” and taken to mean simply “sex between two consenting adults who are not married to one another.”
 Many of these scholars also claim that ancient Christianity, including the Apostle Paul and other authors of the New Testament, created an moral revolution by claiming that Christianity completely forbade two kinds of behaviors that had been generally permitted before Christianity: homosexuality and “sex outside marriage.”
 But this assumes that “porneia” referred only to “sex outside marriage.”
 On the contrary, most early Christians, and many Jews of the same period, would include in the forbidden category of “porneia” many sex acts (and even desires) that could be committed within marriage.
 Paul and other early Christian authors would have condemned many sex acts performed in the confines of the bedrooms of modern, conservative Christians.

-The sixth Dungan Memorial Lecture will be given by Professor Jonathan L. Walton, Plummer Professor of Christian Morals and Pusey Minister in the Memorial Church and Professor of Religion and Society at Harvard University.
-The lecture will take place on Tuesday, February 23rd, 2016 at 5.30 pm in the Cox Auditorium.
+The sixth Dungan Memorial Lecture was given by Professor Jonathan L. Walton, Plummer Professor of Christian Morals and Pusey Minister in the Memorial Church and Professor of Religion and Society at Harvard University.
+The lecture took place on Tuesday, February 23rd, 2016 at 5.30 pm in the Cox Auditorium.

 "Jesus Christ, CEO!
 The Transformation of Jesus from Fisherman to Financial Role Model in the 20th Century."